orest-d/quals/doc/quantile_regression.md

 One way to achieve this would be a [bisection method](https://en.wikipedia.org/wiki/Bisection_method).
 This, however, would have a drawback of using one numerical method inside of another.

-Another possibility that we will explore here is the [constrained optimization](https://en.wikipedia.org/wiki/Constrained_optimization), more specifically the [Lagrange multiplier](https://en.wikipedia.org/wiki/Lagrange_multiplier) method.
+Another possibility to find the specified quantile is the [constrained optimization](https://en.wikipedia.org/wiki/Constrained_optimization), more specifically the [Lagrange multiplier](https://en.wikipedia.org/wiki/Lagrange_multiplier) method.